Abay11/onvif_server_emulator/README.md

  #### Probe match properties

  "UseStaticResponse" - values: true/false.
 Points whether to response to the discovery Probe match with static message.
 Content will be read from `discovery_service_responses/probe_match.responses`.
 Currently is implemented only static variant.

+ ## Recording Search

+ #### Recordings descriptions

+ "DataFrom" - The earliest point in time.
+If not specified is condidered data recorded from 24 hours ago.
+ "DataUntil" - The most recent point in time.
+If not specified is condidered data recorded until now.